What does HAES mean?

 What I really love about the HAES weight-inclusive approach is the community support, proposed improved access to health care for all incomes and races, and diverse size acceptance.
 The polices that would help provide environments that give access to all the things that would support the well-being of human bodies of all sizes, and end weight discrimination or bias.
 However, I do question some of the assumptions, and I am concerned with how they affect a person’s health over time.

-My goal in researching this philosophy of healthcare is to stay curious, compassionate, and caring, and learn as much as I can to help those around me, and of course “Do no harm”.
+My goal is to stay curious, compassionate, and caring, and learn as much as I can to help those around me, and of course “Do no harm”.
 I decided to take the time and research and write this blog because I want to help others.
-And, I have recently become an empty-nester and realized I have more time to learn and share with others (and that I didn’t have any other hobbies to keep me busy).
+And, I have recently become an empty-nester and realized I didn’t have any other hobbies.
 So on my evenings and weekends when my grown children are away at college, I will be learning and sharing through my blog.
 I hope you will enjoy learning with me.
 Thank you for your interest!

 - The Health at Every Size® (HAES®) Approach | ASDAH